slitsche/biosoft/content/posts/identity.md

 In our new world of distributed microservices our database schema got distributed across many microservices.
 Along the way we got messages with a schema persisted in an data lake.
-The schema on write made way for the schema on read[^1].
+The schema on write made way for the schema on read[^2].
 Different encodings like json, parquet or avro focus on the definition of the record.
-If we are lucky and use [Nakadi][metadataeid] we are requested to use an unique identifiers.
+If we are lucky and use Nakadi we are requested to use [unique identifiers][metadataeid].
+But...

 The unique constraints got lost.